Odgug/Vault-Filters/README.md

 - Has at least {128} soul value

 ### Affix Attributes
-(Compatible with Gear Pieces and Jewels)
+(Compatible with Gear Pieces, Vault Tools and Jewels)
 - Has a legendary modifier
 - Has a legendary {Resistance} prefix
 - Has a legendary {Trap Disarm} suffix